 CKD is associated with hyperkalemia, which predisposes patients to the risk of cardiac arrhythmias.
 Potassium levels are affected by diet, degree of kidney failure, and medications.
-Interventions for hyperkalemia include a potassium-restricted diet and the use of potassium binding resins such as sodium polystyrene sulfonate (eg. Kayexalate).
+Interventions for hyperkalemia include a potassium-restricted diet and the use of potassium binding resins such as calcium polystyrene sulfonate (eg. Resonium).

 Bloodwork should be based on patient preference but it would be reasonable to monitor potassium levels monthly.
 It is important to assess trends rather than a single value.